Paris Metro Line 12: Developments to the present

 On 12 July 1928, the Seine general council decided to extend the Métropolitain by 1.5 km, taking it beyond the limit of Paris so that line A would serve the town of Issy-les-Moulineaux with two new stations.
 Work began in 1931 and led to the relocation of Porte de Versailles station further south, the new station being set up with two platforms staggered by 40 m.
 The platforms of the old station were removed and sidings were installed to house trains not in use.
 The extension comprised only two stations with 75 m long platforms, terminating at standard two track station, followed by a reversing area.
 On 24 March 1934, the southern extension to Mairie d'Issy was inaugurated, the same day as the line 1 extension east to Château de Vincennes.

 On the night of 20 April 1944, during the Liberation of Paris, the freight station of Porte de la Chapelle and the RATP central workshop on rue Championnet were bombarded.
 The former, which is also the line's terminus, was severely damaged though hasty repairs returned it to service a few days later.

 The line was equipped with a centralised control room in 1971.
 In 1977 the arrival of MF 67 rolling stock allowed the inauguration of Automatic Train Control on Line 12.

 On 30 August 2000, the ATC was put under question as an accident happened due to its constant use : A train's automatic control function broke down, forcing its unused driver to operate manually.
 The defective train arrived too fast into the steep curved decline between Saint Georges and Notre-Dame-de-Lorette stations.
 The front car derailed, and 24 people were injured.
 The investigation concluded that a specific emergency signal be installed on the approach to the latter station, and that drivers must preserve their skills by running at least one of their daily line runs in full manual mode.

 A project to extend the line northwards began in the second half of 2007, with the tunnel boring machine started to operate in 2009.
-The tunnel was be dug as far as Aubervilliers, but the entrances to the Pont de Stains and Mairie d'Aubervilliers stations were not built immediately.
+The tunnel was dug as far as Aubervilliers, but the entrances to the Pont de Stains and Mairie d'Aubervilliers stations were not built immediately.

 The first phase of the extension led Line 12 to Front Populaire, which was opened to public service on 18 December 2012.
 The station sits on the boundary between Saint-Denis and Aubervilliers, and serves La Plaine Saint-Denis, a diverse industrial district home to many television studios.
 Initially called "Proudhon – Gardinoux" in the planning stages of the project (after the intersection of rue Proudhon and rue des Gardinoux), the station was renamed "Front Populaire" after the adjacent well-known square.

 Works on the first phase cost 198.5 million euros (48% from regional funding, 27.5% from the state, 8.5% from the Department's General Council, 16% from the RATP – on a loan approved by the region).